 By Zack Hargrove

 Just like almost any science, the creation of psychology finds its origin in philosophy.
-Which is the way of the cognition of the world, human being, and the relationship between man and world.
+Which is the way of acquiring knowledge and understanding of the world, human beings, and the relationship between man and world.
 Ultimately, the fruits of this daydreaming hobby have brought humanity clear victories like physics and seeming victories such as psychology.
 The main objective of psychology is to structure and understand the way of human perception and thinking.
 However, since its birth (1879), it has not provided us with reliable explanations of their laws.